khamidou/khamidou.github.io/_drafts/endless.markdown

 I think it's because there's so much choice that it becomes mentally taxing.

 Whenever I'm on the frontpage of Xbox Music or Spotify, I'm wondering "What should I do?
 Listen to something I already know?
 Or maybe check out this trending album?".
-It just never ends.
+I usually end up listening to an album I've already heard thousand of times.

 In the presence of too much choice, the brain defaults to what it already knows.

-Why?
-Because the UI is too _specific_.
-How many times do you ask yourself : "I'm going to listen to `$SPECIFIC\_ARTIST`"?
-Most of the time you just want to put some music on.
-This is what creates angst.

 Do you remember this?